Associate Professor / Chair, Product Design

-Mark Baskinger is an Associate Professor and Chair of the Products Track in the School of Design whose research interests include new paradigms for interactive objects, durational design, and methodologies for design drawing/visual thinking.
+Mark Baskinger is an Associate Professor and Chair of Product Design in the School of Design whose research interests include new paradigms for interactive objects, durational design, and methodologies for visual thinking.

-He currently teaches across all levels of the BDes curriculum including Visualizing (Design Drawing), Products Studio II, Experimental Form, and Senior Capstone Project, in addition to advising MDes projects that focus on tangible interaction.
+He currently teaches across all levels of the BDes curriculum including Visualizing (Design Drawing), Product Design Studio II, Experimental Form, and Senior Capstone Project; in addition to advising master's and doctoral research projects.

-His work has been featured in design publications and international magazines and has been exhibited at the Centre Pompidou (Paris), the Museum of Modern Art (New York), I-Space Gallery (Chicago), Krannert Museum (Illinois), Miller Institute of Contemporary Art (Pittsburgh), Carnegie Museum of Natural History (Pittsburgh), Galeria Miejska bwa w Bydgoszczy (Poland), Vasarely Museum (Budapest), Tojo House (Japan) and Supercollider (Los Angeles).
-His work is also included in the permanent art collections of the University of Illinois and Carnegie Mellon University; and his sculptural objects are available through Contemporary Craft in Pittsburgh.
+His work has been featured in design publications and international magazines and has been exhibited at the Centre Pompidou (Paris), the Museum of Modern Art (New York), I-Space Gallery (Chicago), Krannert Art Museum (Illinois), Miller Institute of Contemporary Art (Pittsburgh), Carnegie Museum of Natural History (Pittsburgh), Galeria Miejska bwa w Bydgoszczy (Poland), Vasarely Museum (Budapest), Tojo House (Japan), Supercollider (Los Angeles), among others.
+His work is also included in the permanent art collections of the University of Illinois, Carnegie Mellon University, and the Smithsonian Institution; and his craft-based objects are sold exclusively through Contemporary Craft in Pittsburgh.
+Reliefs II, a highly intricate sculpture of five 12' panels, is prominently featured in the atrium of the Tepper School of Business.

-He has won numerous design awards from ID Magazine and the Industrial Designers Society of America (IDEA) and personally holds five U.S. design patents in addition to being associated with many design and utility patents for his product development consulting.
+He has won numerous design awards from ID Magazine and the Industrial Designers Society of America (IDEA), and personally holds five U.S. design patents in addition to being associated with many design and utility patents for his product development consulting.
 Mark was the 2010 recipient of the prestigious Henry Hornbostel Teaching Award at Carnegie Mellon and was also recognized by the Design Intelligence Journal as one of the 'Most Admired Industrial Design Educators' in the US.
-His work has been featured on CNN, NPR, Popular Science, Vice, France.tv, and Wired, among others.
+His work has been featured by CNN, NPR, Popular Science, Smithsonian Magazine, Popular Mechanics, Vice, France.tv, and Wired, among others.

 / / /

 Mark is also co-author of Drawing Ideas®: a hand-drawn approach for better design published in 2013 as the first design book for Watson-Guptill, a division of Penguin-Random House (now under the Ten Speed Press imprint).
 Currently in its third printing, Drawing Ideas is now published in Spanish (Dibujar las Ideas) and has become a staple textbook for many design programs.
-An international speaker and workshop leader, he conducts Drawing Ideas® workshops in conference and business contexts where he makes design drawing methods and visual thinking techniques accessible to a broader audience and demonstrates strategies for using sketching to foster collaboration in design processes.
-In this capacity he has conducted over 60 workshops with Fortune 500 companies, independent design and technology firms, academic programs, and conferences.
+An international speaker and workshop leader, he conducts Drawing Ideas® and Design Thinking workshops in conference and business contexts where he makes design methods accessible to a broader audience and demonstrates strategies and techniques for using visual thinking to foster collaboration.
+In this capacity he has conducted over 65 workshops with Fortune 500 companies, independent design and technology firms, academic programs, and conferences.

 He has published papers and articles on the language of designed artifacts, inclusive/universal design, visual “noise” in product design, tangible interaction, UX, and methodologies of visualization.
 Mark was also a contributing author for UX Magazine writing key articles that connected the emerging field of interaction design to foundational design practices.
-As a strong advocate for design within the tech industries, Mark served as the co-chair for the design community of CHI2009 in Boston and co-chair for the studios and workshops track for TEI 2016: 10th International Conference on Tangible, Embedded and Embodied Interaction (Netherlands) where he amplified the presence of design practice and pedagogy at the intersection with computation.
+As a strong advocate for design within the tech industries, Mark served as the co-chair for the design community of CHI2009 in Boston and co-chair for the studios and workshops track for TEI 2016: 10th International Conference on Tangible, Embedded and Embodied Interaction (Netherlands) where he amplified the presence of design practice and pedagogy.

 / / / /

-Mark has played a key role in collaboration with many units on campus, including: the Tepper School of Business, industrial design consultant to the Disney Research interaction design group, researcher and founding design member of the Quality of Life Technology Engineering Research Center through Carnegie Mellon University and the University of Pittsburgh supported by NSF, design consultant to CMU Robotics Department, core faculty member of the former Master of Tangible Interaction Design (mTID) program through CMU School of Architecture, affiliate faculty member and project advisor for the Human-Computer Interaction Institute (HCII) and researcher with the d.search-labs a partner experimental design laboratory at the Technische Universiteit Eindhoven, The Netherlands (TU/e).
+Mark has played a key role in collaboration with many units on campus, including: workshop leader for the Tepper School of Business, industrial design consultant to the Disney Research interaction design group, researcher and founding design member of the Quality of Life Technology Engineering Research Center through Carnegie Mellon University and the University of Pittsburgh supported by NSF, design consultant to CMU Robotics Institute, core faculty member of the former Master of Tangible Interaction Design (mTID) program through CMU School of Architecture, affiliate faculty member and master's project advisor for the Human-Computer Interaction Institute (HCII), and researcher with the d.search-labs a partner experimental design laboratory at the Technische Universiteit Eindhoven, The Netherlands (TU/e).

 / / / / /

-Mark holds a PhD in Design from RMIT University (formerly known as Royal Melbourne Institute of Technology), an MFA in Industrial Design from the University of Illinois (UIUC) and a BFA in Graphic Design from Carnegie Mellon University.
+Mark holds a PhD in Design from the Royal Melbourne Institute of Technology, an MFA in Industrial Design from the University of Illinois (UIUC) and a BFA in Graphic Design from Carnegie Mellon University.